bladedancerrr/DesignOfAlgorithms/README.md

 # Design Of Algorithms
-Practicing implementing data structures and algorithms from CLRS in C++, C, Java, and Python as practice.
+Implementing data structures and algorithms from CLRS in C++, C, Java, and Python.
 Aiming to make these algorithms user-friendly and command-line runnable with step-by-step visualization.

 Thanks, enjoy!